seyr

 - ClickHouse

-- A columnar OLAP store so high-volume events compress well and aggregate queries over millions of rows stay fast, with materialized-view rollups for time series.
+- A columnar analytics database: high-volume events compress well and aggregate queries over millions of rows stay fast, with continuously-maintained rollups for time series.

 - PostgreSQL

-- The transactional source of truth for users, orgs, sites, subscriptions, and usage counters — data that needs referential integrity.
+- The transactional source of truth for users, organizations, sites, subscriptions, and usage — the data that needs referential integrity and correctness over raw speed.

 - SvelteKit

-- One SSR app covering dashboard, marketing, auth, billing, and the read API, deployed via the Node adapter for self-hosting.
+- One server-rendered app spans the dashboard, marketing site, auth, billing, and read API, deployable as a Node service for self-hosting.

 - esbuild